m1ddl3w4r3/WSL_Payload_Builder/README.md

 # WSL Payload Builder
+## Disclaimer
+This tool is intended for legitimate security research and penetration testing.
+Users are responsible for ensuring they have proper authorization before testing systems they do not own or have explicit permission to test.
 ## Overview
 A shell script for creating minimal WSL (Windows Subsystem for Linux) distributions with embedded payloads.
 This tool automates the process of building Alpine Linux-based WSL distributions that can execute custom payloads upon launch.